kylevedder/kylevedder.github.io/misc/rl_proposal.md

 I think this is mostly an execution question.

 We need mixed-quality data that has subtasks that are both successes and failures.
+I think [ReWiND](https://rewind-reward.github.io/) style mislabeling is a hack to get started, but truly disastrous trajectories are still out of distribution.

 These annotations can be sourced from human annotation, or potentially from a sufficiently strong embodied video understanding model (e.g. a better version of [Perceptron](https://www.perceptron.inc/) may be able to do this).
 If an existing video understanding model cannot do this, we should do a [SAM](https://arxiv.org/abs/2304.02643)-style human-plus-pseudolabel bootstrapping approach to produce a model that can.